hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 In contrast, **biological replicates are absolutely essential**.
 For differential expression analysis, the more biological replicates, the better the estimates of biological variation and the more precise our estimates of the mean expression levels.
 This leads to more accurate modeling of our data and identification of more differentially expressed genes.

-> **Sample pooling:** Try to avoid pooling of individuals/experiments, if possible; however, if absolutely necessary, then each pooled set of samples would count as a **single replicate**.
-To ensure similar amounts of variation between replicates, you would want to pool the **same number of individuals** for each pooled set of samples.
->
-> For example, if you need at least 3 individuals to get enough material for your `control` replicate and at least 5 individuals to get enough material for your `treatment` replicate, you would pool 5 individuals for the `control` and 5 individuals for the `treatment` conditions.
-You would also make sure that the individuals that are pooled in both conditions are similar in sex, age, etc.

 <img src="../img/de_replicates_img.png" width="500">

 *Image credit: [Liu, Y., et al., Bioinformatics (2014) **30**(3): 301–304](https://doi.org/10.1093/bioinformatics/btt688)*